Bernardo-MG/management-app-bootstrap-template/readme.md

 There is an [online demo site][demo-site] which always reflects the current contents of the master branch, which is the latest version of the template.

-### Projects based on this template

-A few projects have been created based on this template, meant to ease documenting projects:

-- [Docs Maven Skin][docs-maven-skin], adapts the template for [Maven Site][maven-site].
-- [Sphinx Docs Theme][sphinx-docs-theme], adapts the template for [Sphinx][sphinx].

-### Remote Deployment

-Any change to the master branch triggers an automatic deployment to the remote server.
-The CI procedures take care of this.

 ## Collaborate

 Any kind of help with the project will be well received, and there are two main ways to give such help: